DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches: Experiments

-\paragraph{Digital deployment.} During the digital optimization and evaluation, the patch needs to be placed inside the scene following the physical constraints.
+\paragraph{Digital deployment.} During the digital optimization and evaluation, the patch needs to be placed inside the scene according to physical constraints.
 To achieve this, we apply the calibration information provided by the KITTI and DrivingStereo dataset.
-In specific, given a patch with predefined physical size in meters, we first set the homogeneous 3D position of the patch's corners regarding to the reference camera coordinate system.
+In specific, given a patch with a predefined physical size in meters, we first set the homogeneous 3D coordinates of the patch's corners with respect to the reference camera coordinate system.
 Then we calculate the corresponding pixel coordinates with the help of the rectified projection and rotation matrix.
 The full calculation is detailed in supplement.

-\paragraph{Evaluation metrics.} Following the convention, we adopt bad pixel error (D1-error) and End-Point Error (EPE) for evaluating the prediction performance and they are specifically calculated as
+\paragraph{Evaluation metrics.} Following the convention, we adopt bad pixel error (D1-error) and End-Point Error (EPE) for evaluating the prediction performance which are calculted as follows:

 where the bad pixel is one that satisfy $|\textbf{d}_{pred}-\textbf{d}_{gt}|>\text{max}(3, 0.05\cdot \textbf{d}_{gt})$.
 To evaluate patch attack effectiveness, we first follow \reqref{eq:our_goal} to set the ground-truth disparity of the patch as $\textbf{d}_{gt}=\textbf{c}$.
-Then, we define the bad pixels as those satisfying $|\textbf{d}_{pred}-\textbf{c}|>\text{max}(3, 0.05\cdot \textbf{d}_{gt})$ and $|\textbf{d}_{pred}-\textbf{0}|<\frac{\textbf{c}}{k}$, where $k$ defines how many times deeper than the actual depth will a patch be considered to be attack effective.
+Then, we define the bad pixels as those satisfying $|\textbf{d}_{pred}-\textbf{c}|>\text{max}(3, 0.05\cdot \textbf{d}_{gt})$ and $|\textbf{d}_{pred}-\textbf{0}|<\frac{\textbf{c}}{n}$, where $n$ defines how many times deeper than the actual depth will a patch be considered to be attack effective.
 In summary, we report the average D1-error and EPE with standard deviation where higher values indicate better attack performance.